eosnetworkfoundation/telegram-bot/README.md

 ## Development
 Start here to build this project or to contribute to this repo.

+> [!NOTE]
+> The source of truth for the version of nodeJS this project supports is the [`.nvmrc`](./.nvmrc) file.
+Backward- or forward-compatibility with other versions of `node` is made on a best-effort basis, but is not guaranteed.

 ### Prerequisites
 You will need the following tools:
 - [nvm](https://github.com/nvm-sh/nvm#installing-and-updating)